Antispam protection

 X-Spam-Status

-to read the results of the mail analysis.
+, from which you can read the results of the mail analysis.

 X-Spam-Status: Yes, score=14.3 required=7.0 tests=FI_NOTFROMFI, FORGED_MUA_OUTLOOK,FORGED_OUTLOOK_HTML,FORGED_OUTLOOK_TAGS,FORGED_RCVD_HELO, HTML_70_80,HTML_FONT_BIG,HTML_MESSAGE,INVALID_DATE,MIME_HTML_ONLY, NO_REAL_NAME,UNDISC_RECIPS autolearn=disabled version=3.1.9

-- mail has been marked as spam
+- The mail has been marked as spam

-- his score is 14.3
+- its score is 14.3

 - the phenomena that contributed to the score are listed in the list